DhanashreeRevagade/voice-navigation-for-website/README.md

 # voice-navigation-for-website
 A simple voice based navigation system for your website

-Completely hands free navigation for you website!
+Completely hands free navigation system using voice commands!

 Just Speak out the commands!